Updated April 12, 2021

 For more details related to all of the above transportation options and other tourist information, go to Wikitravel-Maui.

-Hotels and Diving – In Maui there are hundreds of lodging options from $51 to$2,495 per night and two dozen or more dive shops in operation.
+In Maui, there are hundreds of lodging options from $51 to$2,495 per night and two dozen or more dive shops in operation.
 They offer a full range of services that include equipment rental, diving certification classes, dive guides, and boat tours.
 The website linked below has the details for the lodging and can arrange a booking.
 You can easily find the location on the map provided on their site.
 The rates are guaranteed to be the lowest and it is free to cancel or change dates.

 Photography in Maui